 - Island Ecology and Geology: Nonsuch Island conservation of rare and threatened species (including the Cahow) and habitats.

 - Bermuda and U.S. History: colonization of St George’s, Revolutionary War, War of 1812, Civil War.

 - Scientific Exploration Past and Present: William Beebe, global climate initiative and AUV gliders.

 During the 6-day workshop at BIOS, attendees will be provided with an overview of local attractions and the way in which these can be integrated into future educational experiences for students.
 Participants will explore Whalebone Bay, Cooper’s Island, and Fort St. Catherine, and highlights such as Nonsuch Island, the beautiful North Rock, the city of Hamilton, and the Bermuda Aquarium, Museum and Zoo.
 Participants will get to know local Bermudian terminology, get a unique perspective on the historic town of St George’s, and learn more about the geography of Bermuda.

-The 2017 Educator Training Workshop Application Form can be found here.
+The 2018 Educator Training Workshop application form can be found here.